Chiasso railway station: Border procedures

-As the international border station, Chiasso acts as a transmission facility between the two networks.
+As an international border station, Chiasso acts as a transmission facility between the Italian and Swiss networks.
 The traction voltages, motors and signalling systems of the two networks are different, and therefore trains passing through the station must change locomotives.
 The yard tracks are also required to be divided into two parts, connected to the station's central platform by a corridor, where there are also customs offices.
 Thus, trains for the Italian network start at separate tracks compared to the Swiss network.

 With the entry of Switzerland into the Schengen Agreement, passport controls have officially been abolished.
 However, in practice, the Italian Guardia di Finanza and the Swiss Border Guard may still perform border checks on selected trains, both in Chiasso station and aboard trains.

 Customs

 Chiasso remains, for customs purposes, a border station for passengers arriving from Italy.
 Customs checks may be performed in the station by Swiss officials.